 Our gardeners leave this landscape of self-seeded plants mostly uncultivated, honoring the iconic urban landscape that emerged on these tracks after the trains stopped running.
 The 360-degree views of the Hudson River and the city here are stunning.

 This is the main entry point for the Interim Walkway, and the only point where the High Line descends to street level.
-Spilling out onto 34th St., this entrance is easily accessible via M34 select bus service and the Number 7 subway extension at Hudson Yards.
+Spilling out onto 34th Street, this entrance is easily accessible via M34 select bus service and the Number 7 subway extension at Hudson Yards.